(1) "Accrediting organization" means a professional organization that establishes standards and criteria for continuing education programs.

 (19) "Independent study" means a self-paced learning activity directed by a continuing education provider that includes both a mechanism for evaluation and feedback to the learner.

-(20) "National accreditation" means the ongoing review, evaluation, and approval of nursing education programs by the National League for Nursing Accrediting Commission (NLNAC) or the Commission on Collegiate Nursing Education (CCNE).
+(20) "National accreditation" means the ongoing review, evaluation, and approval of nursing education programs by a national nursing accrediting agency that is recognized by the U.S. Department of Education.
 Nursing education programs without national accreditation are nonaccredited programs.

 (21) "National professional organization" means a board-recognized professional nursing membership organization that delineates nursing practice standards and guidelines.